 The strange looking tool next to the planer is a T-pin pusher.
 My preference for a building board is a hollow core door, and this tool is the best way to push those pins into the semi-hard surface.
 It has a magnet in it for holding the pin, and little slots for pulling them back out.

-If you’re going to build balsa airplanes and you want to buy a really handy tool, get a power scroll saw.
+If you’re going to build balsa airplanes and you want to buy a really useful tool, get a power scroll saw.
 A lot of guys use them to cut out wing ribs, and you just can’t beat it for cutting out plywood parts.
 But the point of this article is to assure you that you really don’t need a lot of fancy gear if you want to try your hand at building a plane.
-Believe it or not, I built my first airplane kit when I was in high school and I used my mother’s clothes iron to install the covering film.
+Believe it or not, when I built my first airplane kit I had only a very old X-Acto knife with one blade, a bottle of glue, and a piece of sandpaper with no block.
+I used my mother’s clothes iron to install the covering film.
 Just start small and work your way up.
 You can do it, and it’s a lot of fun!